natallzl/data310/Feb26Response.md

 **What is the purpose of using a 3x3 filter to convolve across a 2D image matrix?**

+Using a filter to convolve across a 2D image matrix is helpful in getting the most important features of the image for more efficient processing.
+For example, a filter over the stair photo can emphasize the vertical or horizontal lines in the image.

 **Why would we include more than one filter?
 How many filters did you assign as part of your architecture when training a model to learn images of numbers from the mnist dataset?**

+We might include more than one filter to emphasize multiple features in an image.
+Or, we might utilize a pooling filter in addition to a convolution filter to make the image smaller.

 ### MSE